vishnupouley/Bulk-Upload/README.md

   ```bash
   pip install -r requirements.txt
   ```
+- Complete the process that the documentation says (which I've linked in the Requirements)
 - Add this into your INSTALLED_APPS list which is in the settings.py:
   ```python
   INSTALLED_APPS = [